Skip to main content

 2. Second iteration: Refine based on feedback, adjust focus and formatting

-3. Third iteration: This is typically the one you can use as a recurring assignment
+3. Third iteration: This is typically the one you can share or re-use in the future

 Think of Orion like a colleague who needs feedback to improve, not a superhuman that gets everything right immediately.